 Get an introduction to what reactive systems are, and find pointers to further resources to get you started with reactive systems.

 Get a guided tour of the reactive manifesto and the key characteristics associated with reactive systems.
 See how key reactive concepts relate to nature through the analogy of bees for a memorable and simplistic comparison.
+(You can also gain more insights from developer advocates discussing reactive programming and reactive systems in this video.)

 Defining the term reactive (Article)